avdi/ivar/README.md

 Thank you to Joel Drapper, for inspiring me with [the strict_ivars gem](https://github.com/joeldrapper/strict_ivars).

+And thanks to [Augment Code](https://www.augmentcode.com/), without which this gem wouldn't exist because I don't actually have time for pleasure projects anymore.

 # TODO

 - Pre-declare "ghost" variables without setting them
 - Add a module for dynamic checking of instance_variable_get/set
+- Audit and improve code the robot wrote